thanetate/JWKS-Server/README.md

 - Includes an `/auth` endpoint to issue JWTs and a `/jwks.json` endpoint to serve public keys.
 - Handles the issuance of JWTs signed with expired keys when requested.

-The server is backed by a SQLite database to persist private keys, ensuring availability even after server restarts.

-This project is for educational purposes and should not be used in production without additional security measures.

 ## Features
 1. **SQLite-Backed Key Storage**:
    - RSA private keys are stored in a SQLite database (`totally_not_my_privateKeys.db`).